 What to Expect When You Visit

 For nature lovers, the wetlands are a fantastic place to observe birds, beavers, deer, butterflies, dragonflies, reptiles and native plants of all kinds.
 When visiting the wetlands be sure to pick up the walking trail guides.
 There are three guides to help you enjoy and appreciate three different aspects of the Wetlands.
 The first is a general nature trail guide.
-The second and third guides feature information about the plants and birds (coming soon) to aide in your enjoyment of the wetlands.
-The guides are available at the kiosk in the parking lot or you can download them here.
+The second and third guides feature information about the plants and birds to aide in your enjoyment of the wetlands.
+The guides are available at the kiosk in the parking lot as well.

 The Julie J Metz Neabsco Creek Wetlands Preserve is part of the Potomac Heritage Trail, a National Park Service Trail that runs from the Allegheny Highlands to the mouth of the Potomac River.
 A National Park Service Passport stamp for the trail may be obtained at the Rippon Lodge Historic Site gift shop.

 The trails are unpaved and there are narrow boardwalks in some areas.
 Parking is limited.
 Please stay on the trails and help us keep the preserve clean by packing out your trash.